Images

 As you study the Biblical Festivals of Leviticus 23, there are two Hebrew words we need to take a little closer look at.
 The Hebrew word "Moed" is translated in most versions of the Bible as "Feast" but actually means "an Appointed Time".
 The word "Mikrah" is translated as "Convocation" but actually means "A Rehearsal".
 All the Feasts of Leviticus 23 are God's "Appointed Times" - times of worship, times of remembrance, and in the case of the fall festivals they are also times of rehearsal for the return of Messiah Yeshua.

-We met as a group on Friday, September 26, 2008 to celebrated the Feast of Rosh Hashanah.
-This year we moved our celebration from the home of Doug & Lynda Williams in Lincolnton to the Family Life Center of Covenant Bible Church in Lincolnton.
+We met as a group on Friday, September 26, 2008 to celebrated the Feast of Yom Teruah.
+This year we moved our celebration from Doug & Lynda's home in Lincolnton to the Family Life Center of Covenant Bible Church in Lincolnton.

 (Below) The Shofar is sounded as the evening begins